MayurHulke/mayur-blog/content/posts/next-ai-breakthrough.md

 To learn how to handle physical objects, robots need recordings of actual movements: the precise angles of robot joints, the forces applied when gripping objects, and the subtle adjustments made when something starts to slip.
 This information simply doesn't exist in large quantities online.[^2]

-"Teaching a robot to unload groceries is like trying to learn tennis without watching anyone play," explains Dr. Maya Rodriguez, robotics researcher at Stanford.
-"The internet has plenty of people *talking* about tennis, but very few recordings of the exact muscle movements needed to hit a backhand."
+Teaching a robot to unload groceries is like trying to learn tennis without watching anyone play.
+The internet has plenty of people *talking* about tennis, but very few recordings of the exact muscle movements needed to hit a backhand.

 Collecting this data in the real world is painfully slow.
 Human operators must guide robots through tasks repeatedly—a process that produces minutes of useful data per hour of work, rather than the terabytes that language AI systems consume.[^3]